EricFG82/electron-tweeter-searcher/README.md

 * TWITTER_API_KEY=**YOUR_API_KEY**
 * TWITTER_API_SECRET_KEY=**YOUR_API_SECRET_KEY**

+See the sample file ".env.example" for more details.

 ## Start the application in development mode
 ### Start the project as an Electron application:
 * On the command line, run: ``` npm start ```